Tongue-tie (ankyloglossia) in babies can affect both breastfeeding and bottle-feeding. Here we explain about tongue-tie symptoms and treatment.

 Will my baby’s feeding improve after their tongue-tie division?

-Feeding is often more difficult for the first day or two after a tongue-tie division.
-This could be because it takes time for your baby to adjust to their new, free tongue, or they’re just recovering from the procedure (ATP, 2019c).
+Feeding can be more difficult for the first day or two after a tongue-tie division because it takes time for your baby to adjust to their new, freely-moving tongue (Oakley, 2021).

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.